💬 Try the Research Chat: Ask questions about my publications using AI-powered RAG. Launch chat →

 Publications

-My PhD work was on finding and tracking people in urban environments using POMCP and particle filters.
+My research spans robotics, AI, and data science.
+My PhD work focused on finding and tracking people in urban environments using POMCP and particle filters.
 The same methods—planning under uncertainty, predicting movement, handling noisy data—apply to logistics problems like route optimization and demand forecasting.

 PhD Thesis